 Question 3: How much does it cost to attend?

 Ticket prices for each event vary.
 BookExpo has different prices based on what business category you fall into (librarian, literary agent, author, etc.).
 BookCon has different prices for adults and kids and pricing can vary depending on when you buy your tickets.
 Helpful Hint: It is usually cheaper to buy your tickets online ahead of time and then you get the added bonus of having your tickets mailed to you and don’t have to deal with long lines at the actual event.
+For current ticket prices, check out the websites listed in the answer to question 2.

 Question 4: Why should I consider attending either of these events?

 Great question!
-If you love books, I can’t think of many reasons not to attend BookCon.
+If you love books, I can’t think of many reasons NOT to attend BookCon.
 You will get the opportunity to meet authors, possibly get autographs, meet other book lovers with similar interests, get the buzz on upcoming books, and explore New York City.
 What’s not to love?

 If you are in the publishing industry or striving to be, then BookExpo could be a great networking opportunity for you.
 It’s the ultimate place to mix and mingle with industry professionals and experts, and it just may provide the right contact or right direction to help you get going or keep going strong.